Asian Americans in Houston: Bangladeshis

 The Bangladesh Association, Houston (BAH, বাংলাদেশ এসোসিয়েশন, হিউস্টন), Bangladesh Students Association at the University of Houston, and Bangladesh Society of Greater Houston are the Bangladeshi groups in the city.

-The initial immigration of Bangladeshis to the United States was kickstarted after the independence of Bangladesh in 1971, though it is important to note that there is not a large population of Bangladeshi-Americans in Houston.
+The initial immigration of Bangladeshis to the United States was kickstarted after the independence of Bangladesh in 1971, though there is not a large population of Bangladeshi-Americans in Houston.

 In 1971 the Bangladeshi American community in Greater Houston consisted of about 10 university students; 1971 was the year when Bangladesh, previously East Pakistan, seceded from Pakistan.
 As of 2011 the Bangladeshi American population of Greater Houston includes over 10,000 people.
 The Bangladesh Association bought 4 acre of land in southwestern unincorporated Harris County in 2001.
 By 2011 the association announced plans to develop the $2.5 million ($ in today's money) facility Bangladeshi American Center, which will include auditoriums, classrooms, a playground, and an outdoor sports complex.
 The first donor conference was held at the Stafford Civic Center in Stafford.
 In 2012, the Bangladeshi Students Association at the University of Houston was resurrected after a ten-year hiatus.
 This organization was first formed in the 70s soon after the independence of Bangladesh in 1971.
 UH BSA serves as the link between the 2nd generation of Bangladeshis and the older generation.